Carla Fendi, Transformative Force Behind The Italian House, Dies At 79

-Carla Fendi, one of five sisters who transformed the eponymous Italian leather brand into a high fashion staple, has died at age 79 in Rome of a “long illness,” Associated Press reports.
+Carla Fendi, one of five sisters who transformed the eponymous Italian leather brand into a high-fashion staple, has died at age 79 in Rome after a “long illness,” the Associated Press reports.

 After inheriting their family’s small leather goods business, Carla and sisters turned it into a high fashion house, with Carla overseeing branding and PR.
 She became president and public face of the company until it 1999.
 She died an honorary president.